-- · To qualify for the standard rate of Mobility Allowance, claimant must: - be undertaking any combination of paid or voluntary work or vocational training for 32 hours every 4 weeks, or - be undertaking job search activities under a Job Plan or agreement with an Employment Service Provider, or - be receiving JobSeeker Payment (page 23), Youth Allowance (page 24) or Austudy (page 25), and satisfy the associated mutual obligation or activity test requirements, or - be participating in a Disability Employment Services Disability Management Service. - To gualify for the higher rate of Mobility Allowance, claimant must: - be receiving JobSeeker Payment (page 23), Youth Allowance (page 24), Disability Support Pension (page 16) or Parenting Payment (page 12), and - be working 15 hours or more per week at or above the relevant minimum wage, or - be looking for work of 15 hours or more per week at or above the relevant minimum wage under an agreement with an Employment Services Provider, or - be working 15 hours or more per week in the Supported Wage System (excluding Australian Disability Enterprises). - Mobility Allowance is not paid if a person is provided with a car from Department of Veterans' Affairs under the Vehicle Assistance Scheme, or receiving a funded package of support provided by the National Disability Insurance Agency. - · It can be paid to a person supplied with a GST-free car under the Goods and Services Act.
+- · Claimant must: - be a person with a disability aged 16 or over who can't use public transport without substantial assistance, and - be required to travel to and from their home to undertake work (including volunteer work), study, training or job seeking. - To gualify for the standard rate of Mobility Allowance, claimant must: - be undertaking any combination of paid or voluntary work or vocational training for 32 hours every 4 weeks, or - be undertaking job search activities under a Job Plan or agreement with an Employment Service Provider, or - be receiving JobSeeker Payment (page 22), Youth Allowance (page 23) or Austudy (page 24), and satisfy the associated mutual obligation or activity test requirements, or - be participating in a Disability Employment Services - Disability Management Service. - To gualify for the higher rate of Mobility Allowance, claimant must: - be receiving JobSeeker Payment (page 22), Youth Allowance (page 23), Disability Support Pension (page 15) or Parenting Payment (page 12), and - be working 15 hours or more per week at or above the relevant minimum wage, or - be looking for work of 15 hours or more per week at or above the relevant minimum wage under an agreement with an Employment Services Provider, or - be working 15 hours or more per week in the Supported Wage System (excluding Australian Disability Enterprises). - · Mobility Allowance is not paid if a person is provided with a car from Department of Veterans' Affairs under the Vehicle Assistance Scheme, or receiving a funded package of support provided by the National Disability Insurance Agency. - It can be paid to a person supplied with a GST-free car under the Goods and Services Act.

-- Claimant must be an Australian resident (page 55). - Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of temporary absence from Australia.
+- Claimant must be an Australian resident (page 56). - Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 6 weeks of temporary absence from Australia.